Code-Institute-Submissions/PizzeriaVecchiaMilano/README.md

 1. Try to submit the form with empty fields and verify that an error message about the required fields appears.
 1. Try to submit the form with an invalid email address and verify that a relevant error message appears.
 1. Try to submit the form with all inputs valid (and a valid email ) and verify that a confirmation email is sent to the email address provided.
+1. Try to submit the form and verify that all the fields are cleared.

+# Bugs

+The project presents two little bugs that I still need to correct:

+1. When the carousel is at last picture, the right arrow suppose to disappear but it doesn't.
+1. Can't make the submit button to submit and clear the form at the same time.
+The two funtions for now, work only alternatively.